Top Three Pistols For The Money

 I work for my family’s business.
 My grandfather opened a gun shop as a hobby back in 1989 and I’ve worked here since middle school.
 I sold guns after school for several years and I loved it.
 I sell a lot of guns, but I usually have certain ones I recommend to customers simply because they’re great firearms.
+Check out the rest of the article below.

 If you’re interested in buying a pistol for personal protection or just recreational use, I’d recommend these three: